hawkhai/hawkhai.github.io/_posts/2020-11-26-ogre-material-scripts.md

 The same process can be done in code as long you set up the texture alias names so then there is no need to traverse technique/pass/TUS to change a texture.
 You just call myMaterialPtr-&gt;applyTextureAliases(myAliasTextureNameList) which will update all textures in all texture units that match the alias names in the map container reference you passed as a parameter.

-You don’t have to supply all the textures in the copied material.<br>
+You don’t have to supply all the textures in the copied material.

 ```cpp
 material fxTest2 : fxTest